RaphaelVicini/Master_Thesis2024/README.md

 # Master Thesis 2024 - Raphael Vicini
 ## Universal Synthetic-CT and Quality Assurance

 This GitHub repository consolidates all the code used for my Master's Thesis as a student in Biomedical Engineering at ULB Polytechnique.
-The source code originates from various GitHub repositories; please refer to the credits in the accompanying README.
+The source code originates from various GitHub repositories; please refer to the credits in the accompanying README in UGATIT_PYTORCH folder and AUGMENTED_CYCLEGAN folder.

 ### Modifications and Purpose
 The code has been  modified to meet the specific requirements of my thesis.
 These modifications aim to enhance radiotherapy treatment by integrating an MRI-only workflow, thereby reducing patient exposure to CT scans traditionally used in radiotherapy.
 Essentially, this approach eliminates the need for registration between CT and MRI images, streamlining the treatment process.